Advanced Cicerone Tasting Exam Strategy & Schedule

 Services to help you study:

 Studying and preparing for this exam was extremely difficult and overwhelming, and I hope the tips above help make your process smoother.
-If you want more help, I offer 1-on-1 study sessions to help you tackle this exam:
+If you want more help, check out the Advanced Cicerone course with Beer Scholar where we offer:

 virtual tastings and style breakdowns